-Once in a while, it's nice to see you fluffy friend curling up under the blankets in your bedroom.
-For most of the time, such a sight seems absolutely adorable in the eyes of pet owners around the globe.
+Once in a while, it's nice to see your fluffy friend curling up under the blankets in your bedroom.
+Most of the time, such a sight seems absolutely adorable in the eyes of pet owners around the globe.
 That being said, things might get a wee bit annoying if the pets repeatedly dig through the fabrics like there are treasures hidden in there.
 Why do cats burrow under blankets while they already have excellent beds of their own?
 What about the risk of oxygen deprivation to your cat?
 Is it possible for people to tell the pets to stay away from the blanket?

 Want to stop your cat from messing up your blankets?
 In that case, you have come to the right place.
 The following information contains everything you must know about cat burrowing from cause to solutions.

 Burrowing: A Couple Of Explanations

 Considering the nature of the felines, it's no surprise that your pet gets into odd corners now and then.
 However, if cats express special interests in burrowing under blankets, here are several common reasons.

 Cats are sensitive to changes in temperature so they always keep an eye out for warm locations in the surrounding.
 Naturally, the blankets in the bedroom secure the top spots because in addition to the fabric, a dependable heater is present nearby as well: You.
 Therefore, by burrowing under blankets, your pet could obtain sufficient warmth without too much effort.
 Actually, it's safe to say that warmth is the most likely answer to the question of "why do cats burrow under blankets?", especially if the weather in your place is getting a bit chilly.